graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 **Task 3.1: Create `subgraph-dgraph-gharchive` Spoke**

-1. Create the repository, reusing the Dgraph setup: `cp -r subgraph-dgraph-static/ subgraph-dgraph-gharchive/`
+1. Create the `subgraph-dgraph-gharchive` repository from the `subgraph-dgraph-static` repository (since it's a stateful Dgraph Spoke) and clone it.
 2. Update the schema at `subgraph-dgraph-gharchive/schema.graphql` for GHArchive data:
     ```graphql
     type PushEvent @key(fields: "id") {